crashcoinproject/crashcoin/README.md

 ## How can I make sure the contract is reliable?

 We made the choice to publish the contract source code on our Github page and the contract is also validated on Etherscan: [click here to check](https://etherscan.io/address/0x37783c524c3cc813fdb77963ece5ebe2d2501ca9)

+# Technical specifications

+- Initial supply of 50,000,000 coins to be sold through exchanges and platforms.

+- The transfer function determines whether or not the sender is eligible to the different bonuses (50k, 40k, 30k, 20k, 10k) and proceeds to the transfer if so

+- The CrashCoin relies on ChainLink to obtain the BTC/USD quotation (@chainlink/contracts/src/v0.6/interfaces/AggregatorV3Interface.sol)